Pushover

 - 0 % negative mentions

-The graphics are highly praised for their impressive quality, both at the time of release and in the present day, with many players expressing a strong appreciation for the game's unique art style and accompanying music.
+The graphics of the game are highly praised for their impressive quality, both at the time of release and in the present day.
+Players particularly appreciate the unique art style and its harmonious integration with the music, contributing to an overall enjoyable aesthetic experience.

 “I absolutely love this game's art style and music.”